Webster's Unabridged Dictionary - Letter O - Page 17

 Opercula (n. pl.)
 See Operculum.

-Oparcular (a.)
+Opercular (a.)
 Of, pertaining to, or like, an operculum.

 Operculate (a.)
 Alt. of Operculated.

 Operculated (a.)
+(Zool.)
 Having an operculum, or an apparatus for protecting the gills; -- said of shells and of fishes.

 Operculiferous (a.)
+(Zool.)
 Bearing an operculum.

 Operculiform (a.)
 Having the form of a lid or cover.

 Operculigenous (a.)
+(Zool.)
 Producing an operculum; -- said of the foot, or part of the foot, of certain mollusks.

 Opercula (n. pl. ) of Operculum.